top of page

 BPW/OH Advocacy and Legislation

-Senate Bill 341, which requires someone to be 18 years of age before they can be married was voted out of the Senate Judiciary Committee on June 10th, 2026.
-At some point it will be going before the entire Senate for a vote.
-Thank you to those of you who made calls or sent emails to ask the Judiciary Committee to move this legislation along.
+Prior to the Summer Recess, Senate Bill 341, which requires someone to be 18 years of age before they can be married was voted out of the Senate Judiciary Committee.
+The next step is for it to go before the entire Senate for a vote.
+If passed out of the Senate it will go to the House for action and if it passes the House it will then go to the Governor.

 As previously stated the Arguments for banning child marriage include the difficulty of married minors to get divorces, the severe power imbalance if you have a 17-year minor married to someone significantly older than they are and issues related to human trafficking.